 Do you receive a credential?
 Upon registration, a receipt is issued.
 You are not required to keep a copy of the receipt in each commercial motor vehicle.
 Enforcement officers across the nation can check on line to see the UCR registration.

 How do you register?
-You may register on line or download a copy of the UCR application.
+You may register on line at www.ucr.gov.
 Oklahoma-based registrants must use Oklahoma as their registration state.
 Florida-based registrants may use Oklahoma as their registration state.